toolleeo/cli-apps/README.md

 * [Terminal Roulette](https://github.com/levkush/TerminalRoulette) - Your own roulette table in the terminal.
 * [terminal_board_games](https://github.com/salt-die/terminally_bored_terminal_board_games) - Board games for the terminal.
 * [terminordle](https://github.com/HP4k1h5/terminordle) - Inspired by the popular online game wordle made, you can play a pretty close replica of the original locally or multiplayer over the network.
+* [tui-sudoku](https://gitlab.com/christosangel/tui-sudoku) - tui-sudoku is a configurable terminal interface sudoku game, with quite a few features.
 * [usolitaire](https://github.com/eliasdorneles/usolitaire) - Solitaire in your terminal.
 * [Wordle Solver](https://gitlab.com/christosangel/wordle-solver) - A bash script that can solve wordle riddles.
 * [wordle-curses](https://github.com/knosmos/wordle-curses) - A simple TUI wordle game with curses.